El Santo filmography

 Many of the luchador films Santo starred in were low-budget and often had similar storylines, in which Santo would fight characters from the science fiction and horror genres of the time.
 They were also quickly produced, so it was not uncommon for there to be several Santo films in a single year.
 Santo would appear in a number of films with his in-ring rival Blue Demon, and then later, with Mil Máscaras.
 In fact, it was because of a contract dispute involving Santo and an injury to Blue Demon, that resulted in the rise of Máscaras, then a lesser known luchador enmascarado, who would become famous through his own series of films.
 Las momias de Guanajuato ("The Mummies of Guanajuato"), released in 1970 and co-starring Blue Demon and Máscaras, became Santo's most financially successful film.
 Blue Demon invited him to star in the multi-luchador film Los Campeones Justicieros ("The Champions of Justice"), but Santo turned him down as he was too busy making other films to participate.
 As luchador films fell out of fashion during the 1970s, Santo's appearances in them dwindled and his final film credit was in 1982, two years before his death.

-Santo's legacy within luchador films lived on through his son, El Hijo del Santo ("The Son of the Saint"), who portrayed him in the 1993 biopic Santo: la leyenda del enmascarado de plata ("Santo: The Legend of the Man in the Silver Mask"), as well as in the 2001 film Infraterrestre ("Infraterrestrial"), a revival of the Santo film series.
+Santo's legacy within luchador films lived on through his son, El Hijo del Santo ("The Son of the Saint"), who portrayed him in the 1993 biopic Santo: la leyenda del enmascarado de plata ("Santo: The Legend of the Man in the Silver Mask"), as well as in the 2001 film Infraterrestre ("Inside Earth"), a revival of the Santo film series.
 The Santo character has appeared in numerous films not authorized by Rodolfo Guzmán or his family, including the Turkish film 3 Dev Adam ("Three Giant Men") and the Canadian film Jesus Christ Vampire Hunter among others.